joelains/My-Coding-Tutorial-/README.md

 ## Requirements
 - Linux (Ubuntu, Debian, or other)
 - Conda (Miniconda or Anaconda)
-- QIIME 2 (2024.2 release)
+- QIIME 2 (2025.04 release)
 - ## Step 1: Import Data
-  Because each of samples is one patient i must use a manfiest file in order for qiime2 to recongize each of the reads seperately.
-I must make a TSV table with the sample ID's, path to the directory in which qiime2 is being ran and the direction of the sequences (forward or revers) which is important for the SingleEndFastqManifestPhred33V2 command.
-I made a folder in the absolute path with those samples.
+  Since each sample represents one patient, I needed to use a manifest file so that QIIME 2 could recognize each read separately.
+I created a tab-separated values (TSV) file with the sample IDs, absolute file paths to the fastq files, and the direction of the reads (forward or reverse).
+This information is required for the SingleEndFastqManifestPhred33V2 import format.
+I placed the fastq files in a folder located at the path where QIIME 2 is being run.

 qiime tools import \
   --type 'SampleData[SequencesWithQuality]' \